 \section{Introduction}

 In harmonic analysis, one of the most important estimates is the van der Corput lemma, which is an estimate of the oscillatory integrals.
 This estimate was first obtained by the Dutch mathematician Johannes Gaultherus van der Corput \cite{vdC21} and named in his honour.
-While the paper \cite{vdC21} was published in Mathematische Annalen in 2021, he submitted it there on 17 December 2020 (from Utrecht).
-Therefore, it seems appropriate to us to dedicate this paper to the 100$^{th}$ anniversary of this lemma.

 Following Stein \cite{St93}, let us state the classical van der Corput lemmas as follows: \begin{itemize} \item \textbf{van der Corput first lemma.} Suppose $\phi$ is a real-valued and smooth function in $[a,b].$ If $\psi$ is a smooth function, $\phi'$ is monotonic, and $|\phi'(x)|\geq 1$ for all $x\in(a,b),$ then